labianchin/12factor-en_US/presentation.md

 Strictly separate build, release and run stages

-- **Build**: Converts code repo into an executable bundle
+- **Build** : Converts code repo into an executable bundle
-- **Release**: Build with deploy's current config, ready for immediate execution
+- **Release** : Build with deploy's current config, ready for immediate execution
-- **Run**: Launches a set of app's processes against a selected release
+- **Run** : Launches a set of app's processes against a selected release
 - Example tool: Capistrano
+- Run stage should be simple
-- Run stage is simple, build might be more complex.
-Since errors are in the foreground for the dev driving the deploy.
+- Build might be more complex: errors are visible for the devs

 .center[ ![](http://12factor.net/images/release.png) ]